-Life’s What You Make It (and Other Cliches I Learned Not Moving to Traverse City)
+Life’s What You Make It (and other Cliches I Learned Not Moving to Traverse City)

 About 12 years or so ago, I visited Traverse City for the first time in years for a gentlemen’s (using that term loosely) golf weekend.
-After a day and half, having golfed one of the most beautiful courses in the country and hitting some of downtown’s more enjoyable haunts, it hit me.
+After a day and half, having golfed one of the most beautiful courses in the country and hitting some of downtown’s more enjoyable haunts, it me.

 I could live here.

 I could totally do this full time.
-Beautiful country, cool city, great people.
+Beautiful country, cool city, real people.
 There’s something for everyone up here.
 More importantly, there’s everything for me up here (everything I find important and fulfilling in life.)
 I could just…move here!

 Except I can’t.